 American Education System

-To graduate with an American High School Diploma, students need to obtain at least 20 credits, split between English (4), Social Studies and a Foreign Language (6), Math (6), Arts/Drama/Music (1) and Physical Education (2).
+Exams - To graduate with an American High School Diploma, students need to obtain at least 20 credits, split between English (4), Social Studies and a Foreign Language (6), Math (6), Arts/Drama/Music (1) and Physical Education (2).
 Credit requirements for graduation are different for every school, and will depend on how a school’s curriculum is structured.
 Having said this, all have standard requirements for core subjects such as English, Math, Science and Social Studies, and then elective credits for other classes.
 Parents should familiarise themselves with the credit requirements of their child’s school, keeping in mind that some will require a minimum Grade Point Average (GPA) for graduation.

 The GPA is the grade (number/percentage) representing the average value of the accumulated final grades and ranges from 0.0 to 4.0.
 For example, 4.0 = A, 3.0 = B, 2.0 = C, 1.0 = D and 0.0 = F.

 The International Baccalaureate at CIS

-The IB Diploma Programme (DP) is offered at CIS (Cayman International School).
-The curriculum is made up of three core components a) Theory of Knowledge (TOK); b) Creativity, Activity and Service (CAS) and c) Extended Essay – plus six subject groups.
-Students must participate in all three core subjects and also choose one course from each of the six subject groups.
-The six subject groups are: language and literature, language acquisition, individuals and societies, sciences, maths and the arts.
-Three or four of these are taken at Higher Level, and the rest at Standard Level.
+The IB Diploma Programme (DP) is offered at Cayman International School (CIS).
+The curriculum is made up of six subject groups plus the three core components a) Theory of Knowledge (TOK); b) Creativity, Activity and Service (CAS) and c) Extended Essay.
+Students must complete all three core components and also choose one course from each of the six subject groups in order to complete the full IB Diploma.
+The six subject groups are: Language and Literature, Language Acquisition, individuals and societies, Sciences, Maths and the Arts.
+The subject choice from the arts can be replaced with a second subject in another group if needed for university entry.
+Three subjects are taken at Higher Level, and three at Standard Level.
+All subject courses are two years long, and students sit the final exams for the Diploma Programme in May of Grade 12 (Year 13).
+They are graded from 7 to 1 (7 being the highest) for each of their six subjects.

 Montessori Education System